box/developer.box.com/content/guides/tooling/cli/quick-start/1-create-oauth-app.md

   </Trigger>

   <Observe option="cli.login_button" value="clicked">
-    We will use these credentials to authenticate your application in the next step.
+    We will use these credentials to authenticate the Box CLI in the next step.
   </Observe>
 </Choice>